 - How to set your marketing and advertising preferences, and opt out of certain information sharing

 - How our products and services help to protect you

 - How you can better protect yourself online

 To provide you with our Services, we collect your personal information.
 This can include information that does not personally identify you — such as device numbers, IP addresses, and account numbers.
 It may also include information that does personally identify you, such as your name, address, and telephone number.
 We call any information that identifies you "personally identifiable information" or "PII."

 If you allow others to use your Comcast or Xfinity accounts or Services, we will also collect personal information about those individuals.
-If you are not a Comcast or Xfinity customer, but use our Services through someone else’s account, we will collect information about you, but it may not identify who you are to us.
+If you use our Services through someone else’s account, we will collect information about you, but it may not identify who you are to us.
 We may also collect information about you from third parties.